 Additionally, could you imagine a politician saying something like this?

 “I could put a Republican into the Oval Office thanks to the SJWs.” – Mike Cernovich

 Trump recognized that PC culture is hurting the United States.
 The San Bernardino terrorist attacks happened in part because some were hesitant to report suspicions.
 They didn’t want to be accused of “profiling.”
 But let’s go further back than that, to the first Republican primary debate.
 Notice how Megyn Kelly confronts him about the mean things he said on Twitter.
-Not just any mean things, but mean things to WOMYN.
 Remember his response as a way to handle these questions.

 This section covers a variety of topics including media hoaxes, double standards, and bought-and-paid-for punditry.
 Cernovich aptly illustrates how the media has deteriorated from being the profession of esteemed Walter Cronkite to the current “DNC-Media Complex,” and how Trump took advantage of this to gain over $1 billion in free coverage.